zurl/tparser/README.md

-tparse -- parser that scales
+tparse -- an LL(1) parser generator in TypeScript
 ===================
-author : Zhang Chengyi <zurl@live.com>
+Author : Zhang Chengyi <zurl@live.com>

-a LL(1) parser generator in TypeScript
+tparse is an LL(1) parser generator in TypeScript, which is used for making the parser quickly, easily and scaled.

 with tparse, you can
 + Write Parser Without Compile it